Shicheng-Guo/BIS180L_web/_posts/2018-04-05-1-Sequence_Alignment.md

 all the sequences in a single file).

 Now lets organize the files a little to make our lives easier.
-Create a subdirectory in your home directory called `Data`.
-Create sub-directories for each species, and alias the sequences into each directory.
+Create a subdirectory in the `Assignment_1` directory called `Data`.
+Create sub-directories for each species.
 Also create sub-directories under `Data` that organize by sequence type rather than species.
 In the end, your hierarchical structure should look like this.